Taking the Kids After Disney Parks Reopening

 - Children’s play areas with highly touched surfaces will not reopen right away (think Goofy’s Playhouse at Disneyland’s Toontown or Laughin’ Place near Splash Mountain in Disney World’s Magic Kingdom).

 - No intimate character meet n’ greets including photo opportunities and autographs.
 Characters will still be present in a way that allows for social distancing.
-At Disney World characters wave from a cavalcade of parade-type floats, atop horseback, or from attraction roof tops.
+At Disney World characters wave from a cavalcade of parade-type floats, atop horseback, from inside ride vehicles, or from attraction roof tops.

 - Kids aren’t known for their cleanliness!
 An increased awareness of cleanliness in the parks will include additional hand washing and sanitizing locations around the parks.
 This is something I’ve always wished for in the past (and have always brought my own hand wipes and hand sanitizer with me).
 An encouraged culture of cleanliness, especially before guests eat, is always welcome!

 Things to Consider Before Taking the Kids When Disney Reopens

 Once you’ve read the above possible guidelines that may be implemented, these are additional thoughts to consider if you’re planning on taking kids when Disney reopens.

 - So many things to touch at the Disney parks!
 If you have a youngster that can’t keep their hands to themselves or are constantly putting fingers in their mouth, you’ll have to decide whether your child is ready for travel yet.

 - Keeping a child in a stroller can help minimize the amount of things they touch!
 Stroller rental companies, like from my recommended Disney World partner Kingdom Strollers already implement stringent cleaning measures.

 - If bringing your own stroller, use a stroller cover when traveling by plane to keep the stroller clean and protected.